Visiting Senior Fellowship Program

 Up to two Leonard A. Lauder Visiting Senior Fellowships and up to five Paul Mellon and Beinecke Visiting Senior Fellowships will be awarded for the period March 1–August 31, 2024.
 Qualified applicants are considered for all visiting senior fellowships.

 Leonard A. Lauder, Paul Mellon, and Beinecke Visiting Senior Fellowships are intended to support research in the history, theory, and criticism of the visual arts (painting, sculpture, architecture, landscape architecture, urbanism, prints and drawings, film, photography, decorative arts, industrial design, and other arts) of any geographical area and of any period.
 For the Lauder Visiting Senior Fellowship, the Center encourages applications in historically marginalized fields.
 Visiting senior fellowship applications are also solicited from scholars in other disciplines whose work examines artifacts or has implications for the analysis and criticism of visual form.

 Qualifications and Selection

-Candidates for visiting senior fellowships must submit an online application that includes a proposal and a copy of one article or chapter of a book, to be submitted on or before the appropriate deadline.
+Candidates for visiting senior fellowships must submit, on or before the deadline, an online application that includes a proposal and a copy of one article or chapter of a book.
 Two letters of recommendation in support of the application are required.

 Visiting senior fellows may receive awards in three consecutive years but thereafter must wait three years before reapplying to the Center.
 Individuals may not apply for other Center fellowships while an application is pending or once a fellowship has been awarded.
 Visiting senior fellowships may not be postponed or renewed.
-The application deadlines and award periods are as follows:

-2000B South Club Drive
+2000 South Club Drive

-Landover, Maryland 20785
+Landover, MD 20785